-Over the summer last year, we began some work with the European Standards body CEN-CENELEC, and another aligned non-profit interested in a fossil-free future called LINGO, to begin the process of developing an international standard for fossil-free products.
+Last year we began some work with the European Standards body CEN-CENELEC, and another aligned non-profit interested in a fossil-free future called LINGO, to begin developing an international standard for fossil-free products.
 Why do this?
 Well, products in this context also mean digital products – something relevant to our work, where we felt we could meaningfully contribute.
 In this post, Chris, our director of Policy and Technology, gives an update on how it’s been developing, and where it’s going next.

 The quick version

-Creating standards doesn’t happen overnight, and there are necessary steps you need to take to get one published and adopted.
+Creating standards doesn’t happen overnight.
+There are necessary steps you need to take to get one published and adopted.
 We now have the first step done, getting a CEN Workshop Agreement published on Fossil Free Products – Guidelines and Requirements for Fossil Fuel Free Supply Chains.

-It goes into detail about what might count as fossil-free digital products too, and what we have is usable today.
+It goes into detail about what might count as fossil-free digital products too.
+What we have is usable today.

-This now paves the way to develop a full standard that for referenced in laws, commercial agreements, and carries real legal weight.
-There’s likely already enough there to inform future versions of our own verification process, and green web directory.
+This now paves the way to develop a full standard for referencing in laws, commercial agreements, and carries real legal weight.
+There’s also likely already enough detail to inform future versions of the Green Web Foundation’s own verification process, and directory.

 The longer version

 Last year, we were approached by LINGO (the short version for the Leave it in the Ground Initiative), a fellow non-profit campaigning for a transition away from fossil fuels.
-As part of their advocacy work, they had the idea to create a standard for fossil-free products.
-And because we know digital is physical too, they asked us about contributing to the work on digital products.
+As part of their advocacy work, they had the idea to create a standard for fossil-free products, and they asked us about contributing to the work on digital products.

 I’ve never heard of CEN-CENELEC – should I know about this already?

 Probably not.
-For the terminally curious, the CEN standards for European Committee for Standardization and CENELEC stands for the European Committee for Electrotechnical Standardization, but for the most part, you can think of them as one entity shepherding ideas through the standards process.
+For the terminally curious, the CEN part of CEN-CENELEC, when translated, stands for a European Committee for Standardization.
+The CENELEC part stands for European Committee for Electrotechnical Standardization.
+You can think of them as one entity set up to shepherd ideas through the standards process in Europe.

-This is important because in some other standards organisations, international corporations can effectively have the same voting power as sovereign nations with democratically elected governments, and can outnumber them – meaning standards can be very industry-friendly, but less so for everyone else.
+This is important because in some other standards organisations, international corporations can effectively have the same voting power as sovereign nations with democratically elected governments, and can outnumber them.
+This can mean standards can end up being very industry-friendly, often at the cost of basically everyone else.

 Also, harmonised standards drawn up by CEN-CENELEC have to be made freely available for download to view and download, which is not always the case with every standard.

-This is a pretty important point, because if you are going to write laws that reference standards, then people governed by those laws really ought to have access to them, to see what they say!
+This is also a pretty important point.
+If you are going to write laws that reference standards, then people governed by those laws really ought to have access to them to see what they say!

 Anyway, we digress – back to defining “fossil-free” in the digital world.